 - Dutch Barn Preservation Society.
 The Dutch Barn Preservation Society, focused in New York and New Jersey, sponsors recording projects, educational barn tours, and publications, and is a great source of technical and historical information about Dutch Barns.
 Washington state has many of these designs on the rural landscape.

-- Rural Heritage Program.
-Part of the National Trust for Historic Preservation, the Rural Heritage Program is dedicated to the recognition and protection of rural historic and cultural resources.
-Through educational programs, publications, and technical assistance, the Rural Heritage Program supports the efforts of rural communities across the country to both preserve and live with their heritage.
+- Rural Heritage Development Initiative.
+Part of the National Trust for Historic Preservation, the Rural Heritage Initiative is dedicated to the recognition and protection of rural historic and cultural resources.
+Through educational programs, publications, and technical assistance, the Initiative supports the efforts of rural communities across the country to both preserve and live with their heritage.
 The Program works with communities on topics as diverse as farmland preservation, scenic byways, heritage areas and parks, historic roads, and sprawl.

 - The Barn Pages.
 General technical assistance site with links and contact information for barn restoration & preservation contractors and organizations.